querqy/chorus/TECHNICAL_DETAILS.md

 | MySQL     | root                        | password  | docker-compose.yml |

-`blockUnknown` is false as we want to let RRE run against the `ecommerce` collection.
+`blockUnknown` is false as we want to let RRE (now removed from Chorus) run against the `ecommerce` collection.
 We have locked down in `security.json` to allow anonymous users only to hit the /ecommerce/select/ end point

 When you bring up Solr Admin and then are redirected to Keycloak, when you register and sent back to Solr you are given the `solr-admin` role.